Strongest Nail Shapes

 Next time your nail tech asks you how you want your nails shaped, you’ll be better equipped to answer that question to make sure your nails are strong and long-lasting.

-Knowledge is power, and now you have the power to know what nail shapes are the strongest whether you’re rocking natural nails or acrylics.
+Knowledge is power, and now you have the power to know which nail shapes are the strongest, whether you’re rocking natural nails or acrylics.

 Related Articles